Mightinside/Modbus-Monitor-Green/README.md

 Modbus/RS485 data scquisition software over Ethernet TCP, WiFi, Serial Port, Bluetooth
 Auto Terminal Language ATeL
 Alias is Modbus Terminal, Auto Terminal, SCADA
+This proram helps you to focus on a business logic and strategy and do not learn python/C++/C# and tricky termianl commands.

 Allows:
 1. High-Level supervision of machines and hardware with programmable logic.